 The Genetics of Pancreatic Cancer: Part 1

-In recognition of Pancreatic Cancer Awareness Month we’ve compiled information about inherited forms of pancreatic cancer.
+In recognition of Pancreatic Cancer Awareness Month, we’ve compiled information about hereditary forms of pancreatic cancer.

-As you may know, pancreatic cancer is relatively uncommon, with a lifetime risk of ~1.5% for individuals in the United States.
-For the majority of pancreatic cancers the cause is unknown and there is no known family history of the disease.
-In these circumstances, a cancer is termed “sporadic.”
+Pancreatic cancer is relatively uncommon, with a lifetime risk of ~1.5% for individuals in the United States.
+For the majority of pancreatic cancers, the cause is unknown, and there is no known family history of the disease.
+In these circumstances, a cancer is typically termed “sporadic.”
 General population risk factors that increase the risk for developing pancreatic cancer include: cigarette smoking, type 2 diabetes, chronic pancreatitis, obesity, cirrhosis of the liver, and family history of pancreatic cancer.

 In ~10% of cases, pancreatic cancers are “hereditary.”
-These cancers are often due to inherited genetic changes and are usually found in families with pancreatic and other cancers.
-Hereditary pancreatic cancer is due to inherited genetic causes that people are born with (these gene changes do not develop over time).
+These cancers are often due to harmful genetic variants (differences), also known as mutations, that are inherited and are usually found in families with pancreatic and other cancers.
+Hereditary pancreatic cancer predisposition is due to a mutation that someone is born with.

 Hereditary pancreatic cancer can be divided into the three categories below.
 In this post, we will discuss Category 1 below: